Music of Cuba: 1940s and '50s

 In the 1940s, Chano Pozo formed part of the bebop revolution in jazz, playing conga with Dizzy Gillespie and Machito in New York City.
 Cuban jazz had started much earlier, in Havana, in the period 1910–1930.

 Arsenio Rodríguez, one of Cuba's most famous tres players and conjunto leaders, emphasised the son's African roots by adapting the guaguancó style, and by adding a cowbell and conga to the rhythm section.
 He also expanded the role of the tres as a solo instrument.

-In the late 1930s and 40s, the danzonera Arcaño y sus Maravillas incorporated more syncopation and added a montuno (as in son), transforming the music played by charanga orchestras.
+In the late 1930s and '40s, the danzonera Arcaño y sus Maravillas incorporated more syncopation and added a montuno (as in son), transforming the music played by charanga orchestras.

 The big band era

 The big band era arrived in Cuba in the 1940s, and became a dominant format that survives.
 Two great arranger-bandleaders deserve special credit for this, Armando Romeu Jr. and Damaso Perez Prado.
 Armando Romeu Jr. led the Tropicana Cabaret orchestra for 25 years, starting in 1941.
-He had experience playing with visiting American jazz groups as well as a complete mastery of Cuban forms of music.
+He had experience playing with visiting American jazz groups as well as a mastery of Cuban forms of music.
 In his hands the Tropicana presented not only Afrocuban and other popular Cuban music, but also Cuban jazz and American big band compositions.
 Later he conducted the Orquesta Cubana de Musica Moderna.